Greg-R/T41EEE/README.md

 1. Optimize is set to "Smallest Code" (Tools menu).
 2. CPU speed is set to 528 MHz (Tools menu).
 3. Select USB Type: "Dual Serial" in the Tools menu.
-4. TeensyDuino version is 1.59.0.
-Install TeensyDuino using the IDE Board Manager.
+4. Install TeensyDuino using the IDE Board Manager.
+The TeensyDuino version is 1.59.0.
-5. You will need to install the ArduinoJson library.
+5. You will need to install the ArduinoJson library by Benoit Blanchon.
 Install via the IDE Library Manager.
 6. You will need to install the Etherkit Si5351 library.
 Install via the IDE library manager.
 7. You will need to manually install the Open Audio Library.
 The library was updated in November, 2025.
-It is mandatory to update this library!
+Update this library if you have installed an older copy!
     T41EEE.91 uses the recently developed quad I2S output class, which was recently added to the library:

 <https://github.com/chipaudette/OpenAudio_ArduinoLibrary>